Neonicotinoid Position - Kernock Park Plants Ltd

-From this group of neo-nicotinoids we recently started in isolated cases to use Imidacloprid (under trade name Imidasect 5GR) incorporated into the growing medium, as a control against persistent pests such as vine weevil and mealy bug.
-This was intended for long cycle shrubs and perennials that were in production under protected (glasshouse) conditions for more than 9 months (as per label recommendations), and more than 1 year in most cases for these products.
+We have never included Clothianidin or Thiomethoxam as part of our ICM strategy.
+In May 2017 we ceased using Imidacloprid.
+Previous to this, we used Imidasect 5GR incorporated into the growing medium.
+It was used as a control against persistent pests such as vine weevil and mealy bug for long cycle shrubs and perennials that were in production under protected (glasshouse) conditions for more than 9 months (as per label recommendations), and more than 1 year in most cases for these products.

 Where alternative biological controls are not 100% effective in their control of target pests, we also intend to use Acetamiprid (under trade name Gazelle SG) and another Thiacloprid (under trade name calypso) applied as a spray to help combat sap sucking and biting insect pests such as mealy bug, leaf hopper and aphids and whiteflies.
 These are in the same group of non-harmful cyano-substituted neonicotinoids and also have short residual periods of up to 4 and 8 weeks respectively.